morrownr/8821au-20210708/Monitor_Mode.md

 Option 1

-Note: This option may not work.
-If not, press on with option 2.
+Note: This option may not work with some driver/adapter combinations.
+If not, press on with ```start-mon.sh``` or option 2.
 ```
 sudo airmon-ng start <wlan0>
 ```